Labour Party Conference 2019

 The 2018 Labour Party Conference in Liverpool saw 1396 delegates debating and voting on key party issues.
 Although the Democracy Review did not deliver the far-reaching changes supported by Momentum, some important reforms were approved, including the democratisation of the way MPs are reselected, the ending of the one year gap for CLPs to wait before their rule changes can be heard at Conference, an expansion of the number of motions to be debated and the abolition of the ‘contemporary’ criterion for motions.

 This year Momentum will once again be organising to ensure that the Party approves further democratising reforms

 CLPs are entitled to one delegate for the first 749 full members and a further delegate for every additional 250 individual members.
 At least every second delegate from a CLP has to be a woman, and where only one delegate is appointed this must be a woman at least every second year.
 In CLPs where there are 100 or more women members, an additional woman delegate may be appointed.
 In CLPs where there are 30 or more young members, an additional delegate under the age of 27 may be appointed.

 CLPs do not have to appoint their full delegate entitlement, although they do have the option of crowdfunding to finance additional delegates.
 However, the number of delegates sent does not affect CLPs voting weight.
 Therefore, focus should be on ensuring that CLP delegates support policies to transform Britain, and thus reflect the views of Labour’s membership, rather than increasing the overall number of delegates.
-CLPs have until June 14th to submit information of the delegates they are sending to Conference.
-Replacement delegates can be submitted up until Friday June 28th should such circumstances arise.
+CLPs have until June 28th to submit information of the delegates they are sending to Conference.

 Rule Changes for 2019 Conference